BYU Home pageBRIGHAM YOUNG UNIVERSITY

 12. Think about ways to make your lookup program a better user experience.
 For example, what will happen if the user cancels the ask dialog?
 One of the hallmarks of well-written software is its ability to robustly handle all user inputs.

-13. Figure out a way to display a list of the available keywords to look up?
+13. Figure out a way to display a list of the available keywords to look up.
 By clicking on a word in the list you could display the definition the word.
 The keys function will help you here.

 14. Once this clickable list was working, how could you make sure it always has the most up-to-date list of keywords in it?
 Modify your stack to do this.

-Back CHum LiveCode Gateway
+Back BYU LiveCode Lessons Gateway

 Maintained by Devin Asay.